 The best way to promote personal training is to provide outstanding customer service to an existing, established clientele.
 Ask satisfied clients for referrals if they don’t offer names of friends and relatives who could benefit from your services.

 Personal trainers don’t get new client referrals from existing customers because they don’t ask!
-One way to obtain new referrals from your clients is to send frequent thank you notes, either by email, post card, or in person during a training session.
+One way to obtain new referrals from your clients is to send frequent thank-you notes, either by email, postcard, or in person during a training session.
 Clients work with you in part because they like you.
 They want to help your business succeed.

 And don’t worry; even if you are just starting out, there are some highly effective and proven techniques that you can use!

-Independent personal trainers can use social network sites, including Facebook, LinkedIn, and twitter, to generate new referrals.
+Independent personal trainers can use social network sites, including Facebook, LinkedIn, Twitter, and Instagram to generate new referrals.
 As part of your business development strategy, ask your client to friend you on a Facebook fan page.
 When he or she “likes” you, the fan power of your clients helps generate new relationships for your business.

 This is fantastic for building trust and confidence!
-People trust their friend’s recommendations more than an unknown business card.
+People trust their friends’ recommendations more than an unknown business card.

 When you are just starting out, you can use these venues to let people know that you are in business.
 Ask your friends and family to support your viral marketing efforts.
 This may be where your first client comes from!

 If your client is a small business and you train a number of people from the client company, ask to link to your client’s corporate page on LinkedIn.
 Access to the client’s network—from first to third level contacts—helps you connect with people and businesses working with the client.
 This is a great way to promote your personal trainer business.